 Absolutely!
 You can make your payment with either a credit card or via Paypal -- both options will automatically convert currency for you when you check out.
 97 pounds is approximately 148 dollars or 110 euros - 87 pounds is approximately 138 dollars or 100 euros.
 It goes up and down a little bit depending on the current exchange rate which you can check via this online currency converter.

 My favourite camera is my Polaroid SX-70, and I occasionally use my 680.
-I use my Canon G10 and iPhone 4S (I love Instagram!) for daily snaps and my old Canon 400D (+ 17-40mm and 50mm 1.4 lenses) for digi stuff.
-I love my Hasselblad 500C/M, my Diana Mini and my Holga GFN for film fun.
+I use my Fujifilm X100S and iPhone 5S (I heart Instagram) for daily snaps and my old Canon 400D (+ 17-40mm and 50mm 1.4 lenses) for digi stuff.
+I love my Hasselblad 500C/M, Diana Mini and Holga GFN for film fun.